EngineITOps/EngineITOps.github.io/_posts/2019-03-03-variable_with_zero_value.md

 }
 ```

-in this above program declared variable with its type and print values so it will give zero values and for bool it will return
+in this above program declared variable with its type so it will give zero values and for bool it will return
 false